 Customers often ask if they should wash their canning jars before filling them.
 In our continuing series of Frequently Asked Questions, we are discussing if your canning jars need to be washed before you fill them.

-Yes, always wash your canning jars before using them.
+Yes, always wash your canning jars before using them – whether they are bulk canning jars or ones in retail packaging.
 New canning jars out of the box are not sterile.

 When glass jars leave manufacturing plants, they aren’t sterilized.
 Glassware arrives at Fillmore Container in cardboard cases.
 Some glass manufacturers place jars mouth down in cardboard cases.
 Other glass manufacturers place jars mouth up.
 The stacking pattern also varies among manufactures and some stack cases upside-down.
 Most food glassware comes to us in cases that are not taped or sealed, which means that dust and debris can easily enter the unsealed cases and land in or on the jars.